One of the hardest parts when it comes to running and managing an offline marketing campaign is tracking the results of it.

 - Was there any increase in website traffic after our TV ad?

-- Did we have an increase in sales or quotes from our website after out trade show?
+- Did we have an increase in sales or quotes from our website or trade show?

-Some example on when you would use annotations are:
+Some example of when you would use annotations are:

 - Just finish a trade show.